+Fraud is any activity that relies on deception in order to achieve a gain.
 Fraud is an intentional act committed by someone in one of three ways:

-- Through a dishonest false representation;
+- Through a dishonest false representation.

-- Through failure to disclose information that one has a duty to disclose:
+- Through failure to disclose information that one has a duty to disclose.

 - Through abuse of position.